json-api/json-api/implementations/index.md

 * [Jbuilder::JsonAPI](https://github.com/vladfaust/jbuilder-json_api) Simple & lightweight extension for Jbuilder
 * [JSONAPI::Utils](https://github.com/b2beauty/jsonapi-utils) works on top of [JSONAPI::Resources](https://github.com/cerebris/jsonapi-resources) taking advantage of its resource-driven style and bringing a Rails way to build modern APIs with no or less learning curve.
 * [Sinja](https://github.com/mwpastore/sinja) extends [Sinatra](http://www.sinatrarb.com) and leverages [JSONAPI::Serializers](https://github.com/fotinakis/jsonapi-serializers) to enable rapid development of comprehensive, read-and-write, and JSON API v1.0-compliant web services using the DAL/ORM of your choice.
 It includes a simple role-based authorization scheme, support for client-generated IDs, patchless clients, and coalesced find requests, exception handling, and more.
+* [jsonapi-rb](http://jsonapi-rb.org) Ruby library for efficiently building and consuming JSON API documents - with Rails and Hanami integrations.

 ### <a href="#server-libraries-python" id="server-libraries-python" class="headerlink"></a> Python